Pierre Belain d'Esnambuc

 Pierre Belain, sieur d'Esnambuc ([pjɛʁ bəlɛ̃ sjœʁ denɑ̃byk]; 1585–1636) was a French trader and adventurer in the Caribbean, who established the first permanent French colony, Saint-Pierre, on the island of Martinique in 1635.

 Biography

 Youth

 Pierre Belain d'Esnambuc was the fifth child of Nicholas Belain, lord of Quenouville and of Esnambuc.
 He was baptized in the Saint-Quentin church in Allouville-Bellefosse, in Normandy, on March 9, 1585.

 The domain of Quenouville suffered under the Wars of Religion which laid waste the Pays de Caux.
-Nicholas Belain had to borrow 2,400 books from the Duke of Cossé-Brissac which was swollen by interest.
+Nicholas Belain had to borrow 2,400 livres from the Duke of Cossé-Brissac which was swollen by interest.
 After his death in 1599, his children had to pay the debt.
 François, the eldest and heir of the domain of Quenouville, decided to sell the domain of Esnambuc.
 The other land was sold in 1610.
 Pierre Belain ought not therefore to have borne this title, which he nonetheless did during later years.
 In 1603, when he was 18 years old, he embarked as "mathelot" on "le petit Orqui".